Dionisio Alcalá Galiano: Meeting the Vancouver Expedition

 On 13 June, near Point Roberts, they encountered HMS Chatham, under William Robert Broughton, second in command of the British expedition of George Vancouver.
 They met Vancouver himself on 21 June, near present-day Vancouver, British Columbia.
 Galiano and Vancouver established a friendly relationship and agreed to assist one another by dividing up the surveying work and sharing charts.
 They worked together in this way until 13 July, after which each resumed circumnavigating Vancouver Island separately.
-Galiano's ships sailed north around the island, proving that it was in fact an island.
+Galiano's ships sailed north around the island, through Cordero Channel and Goletas Channel, proving that it was in fact an island.
 They reached Nootka Sound, completing the circuit, on 31 August.
 Vancouver's ships had arrived earlier.

 Since Galiano had set out from Nootka while Vancouver had entered the Strait of Juan de Fuca directly from the south, Galiano and his crew became the first Europeans to circumnavigate Vancouver Island.
 They were also the first Europeans to discover and enter the Fraser River, on 14 June 1792.